 Parents/carers may only use personal mobile phones and devices in designated areas unless otherwise informed, e.g. for specific events and activities.
-Under no circumstance should images be taken at any time on school premises or on off-site school events and activities of anyone other than their own child, unless there is a prespecified permission from Mrs Leslie.
+Under no circumstance should images be taken at any time on school premises or on off-site school events and activities of ANY child.
 When a parent/carer is on school premises but not in a designated area, their phone/s must be switched off and out of sight.

-Year 5 and 6 pupils are allowed to bring in personal mobile devices/phones to school but must be handed into the class teacher and collected at the end of the school day.
+Y6 pupils are allowed to bring personal mobile devices/phones to school but must not use them at any point whilst on the school site.
+Pupils' phones are handed to staff upon entry to school, and taken at the end of the school day.
+Parents must sign a permission form in order for Y6 pupils to bring their phone to school.
 Under no circumstance should pupils use their personal mobile devices/phones to take images of